-A basic check is a criminal record which you can request for yourself, or you may be asked to request a basic check by your employer.
+A basic check is a criminal record check that you can request for yourself.
+You may also be asked to request a basic check by your employer.

 How to apply for a basic check

 DBS provides this service if you’re living or working in England or Wales.
 There are two ways to apply for a basic check: